EMERGENCY SERVICES CALL 112 – ASK FOR AN ENGLISH SPEAKER AND THEY WILL CONNECT YOU

 Mazarrón Council have employed a Mosquito Cannon (space spraying from specially equipped vehicles) this provides little control in private properties and this method is generally only effective when atmospheric conditions permit, you can however greatly reduce the number of tiger mosquitoes in your area by getting rid of breeding places:-

-Remove any water-filled containers like food containers, pots and buckets from your garden and terraces.
+Remove any water-filled containers like food containers, drums, pots and buckets from your garden and terraces.

 Keep mosquitoes from breeding in bird baths, pet water dishes and paddling pools by emptying, rinsing and replenishing them at least once a week.